ShaneGH/DirectTest/README.md

 // Example 3: alter the name of the returns method (strongly typed) mock(new MockSettings { Returns = "Returns_New" }).GetUser(123).Retuns_New(user);
 ```

+## Contribute

+Contribute in (almost) any way you would like
+1. Fork it.
+2. Ask questions by [logging an issue](https://github.com/ShaneGH/Dynamox/issues/new) using the "help wanted" tag.
+3. Request features by [logging an issue](https://github.com/ShaneGH/Dynamox/issues/new) using the "enhancement" tag.
+4. Log bugs by [logging an issue](https://github.com/ShaneGH/Dynamox/issues/new) using the "bug" tag.
+5. Coming soon: code contributions and pull requests.
+Once we get an alpha release out we can begin to accept pull requests